 Oar locks and Oars

-Fly Rod Tray and Storage
+Fly Rod Tray and Rod Storage

-I love rod trays!
-The rod tubes that often come standard on boats don’t seem to work well for fly rods and always seem to damage the stripping guides.
-The tray is lined with AquaTraction foam to keep rods and reels safe from getting banged around when running open water.
-I had Adipose build the rod trays to run the length of the boat to accommodate the longest fly and spey rods.
-Having the tray run fore to aft allows both anglers access to fly rods.
-The tray neatly stores five rods, which is more than enough for a day at the Land of Giants.
+I had Adipose build the rod trays to run the full length of the boat to accommodate even the longest fly and spey rods.
+Running the tray fore to aft allows both anglers easy access to their fly rods.
+The tray neatly stores five rods—more than enough for a day at the Land of Giants.

 Jet Boat Anchor System